-The Forward Stock Split is intended to take effect, subject to shareholder approval of both the Forward Stock Split and the Reverse Stock Split contemplated by Proposal No. 1 above and final action by our Board of Directors, on the date the Company files the proposed Certificate of Amendment with the Secretary of State of the State of Missouri, or on any later date that the Company may specify in such Certificate of Amendment.
-The Certificate of Amendment would be filed with the Secretary of State of the State of Missouri immediately following the filing of the Certificate of Amendment to effect the Reverse Stock Split contemplated by Proposal No. 1 above.
+The Forward Stock Split is intended to take effect, subject to shareholder approval of both the Forward Stock Split and the Reverse Stock Split contemplated by Proposal No. 1 above and final action by our Board of Directors, on the date the Company files the proposed Certificate of Amendment with the Missouri Department of Insurance, Financial Institutions and Professional Registration and the Secretary of State of the State of Missouri, or on any later date that the Company may specify in such Certificate of Amendment would be filed with the Missouri Department of Insurance, Financial Institutions and Professional Registration and the Secretary of State of the State of the State of Missouri Department of Insurance, Financial Institutions and Professional Registration and the Secretary of State of the State of the State of Missouri immediately following the filing of the Certificate of Amendment to effect the Reverse Stock Split contemplated by Proposal No. 1 above.
 Our Board of Directors has retained the authority to determine whether and when to file the proposed Certificate of Amendment to effect the Forward Stock Split, notwithstanding the authorization of the Forward Stock Split by our shareholders.
 We anticipate that the effective time of the Forward Stock Split will occur immediately following effectiveness of the Reverse Stock Split on December 16, 2015, subject to shareholder approval and final action by the Board of Directors.